 10 arguments that will make you support Welsh independence

-With Indyfest coming up on the 16th of September, here are 10 reasons why it’s time to support independence for Wales…
+With Indyfest coming up on the 16th of September, here are top 10 arguments made by those advocating for Welsh independence who believe it’s time to support self-determination for Wales…

 1. Wales’ vote has no influence on who governs us